cbernet/heppy/README.md

 Heppy (High Energy Physics with PYthon) is a modular python framework for the analysis of collision events.

+If you're not very familiar with python yet, you will probably find the [Python Tutorial](https://docs.python.org/2.7/tutorial/) useful before you get started with heppy.

 Table of contents:

 1. [Installation](doc/INSTALL.md)